-What Does the North Carolina Fair Housing Act Cover?
+What Does the North Carolina FHA Cover?

-The Fair Housing Act covers residential and commercial properties and vacant land that’s to be used for residential purposes.
+The Federal Fair Housing Act covers residential and commercial properties and vacant land that’s to be used for residential purposes.

 federal fair housing act